intentionally-left-nil/magicmarker/README.md

 ## License

-`magic-marker` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`markerpry` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.